chenx/AI_Agents/coding-agents/README.md

 | **Model Access** | Hybrid (Supports Claude, GPT-4, etc.) | Locked to Anthropic Claude | OpenAI backbone (GPT-4/GPT-5+) |
 | **Best For** | Iterative coding, fast inline edits, and staying in flow | Multi-file changes, heavy refactoring, and backend orchestration | Large, well-defined autonomous tasks or background GitHub work |

+BTW, as of 06/2026, Claude Code, Codex and Gemini all have Android/iOS Apps, but Cursor does not.
+Cursor Mobile – Remote IDE available on the Apple App Store for iPhone and iPad, but the publisher is Andrei Ramaniuk, not by the company behind Cursor.

 ---

 ### Detailed Breakdown